DanielBrunnsaker/ProtPredict/README.md

 This repository contains the code needed to reproduce the results of the study.

-Additional data will need to be downloaded at Zenodo (link incoming).

 # Install Python dependencies

 Using Python 3.8.13 the dependencies can be installed from the requirements.txt file, e.g. using conda and the following commands: